ritamnandy11/pbi/README.md

 ## Madhav Store Ecommerce Data Analysis ##

-Analysed sales data of a ecommerce store for year 2018 using power bi.
+Analysed sales data of an ecommerce store for year 2018 using power bi.

 ## Visuals ##